-You’re one of the busiest musicians I know here in Birmingham.
-Tell us what projects you currently have your hands in these days?
+You’re one of the busiest musicians we know here in Birmingham.
+Tell us what projects you have your hands in these days.

 This question comes at a good time – one of my big goals this year has been to prioritize my different projects.